Ensoniq ASR-10: Effects unit

 The ASR-10 offered a powerful and flexible internal effects unit (later offered as a standalone device in the Ensoniq DP/4), offering the capability to resample an existing sound with an effect, and to process external signals through it live.
 Up to 62 effects were available to be used, also including a vocoder and distortion.
 The effects were all programmable, and flexible configurations were available for operating in multitimbral or performance modes.

 Sequencer

 The ASR-10 sequencer had an internal 96 pulse-per-quarter-note 16 track sequencer.
-A 'song' was a collection of 'sequences' joined together, and users were able to jump to sequences live during a performance, in much the same way as software such as Ableton Live allows today.
+A 'song' was a collection of 'sequences' joined, and users were able to jump to sequences live during a performance, in much the same way as software such as Ableton Live allows today.
 Songs were constructed in either a step time (note by note basis) or through live recording of the MIDI information played in.

 Synthesis architecture

 The ASR-10 had a powerful 31 voice synthesis architecture that resembled a synthesizer rather than a sampler.
 After selecting a sample, the sound could further be modified by up to 3 envelopes (hardwired to pitch, filter, and amplitude), 2 filters in series, one LFO, and 15 modulation sources.
 Up to 8 layers of different samples could be stacked together to form an 'instrument', and up to 127 different samples available up at any one time.
 Each sample could be modulated by any number of modulation sources, including velocity, polyphonic aftertouch, LFOs, envelopes, footpedals, or combinations of the two patch-select buttons on the left hand side of the keyboard.
 These patch-select buttons (an Ensoniq trademark) allowed the player to instantly recall during performance any one of four pre-programmed combinations of the eight layers to be sounded.